troberson/exercises-euler/CXX/README.md

 Documentation
 -------------
-Documentation requires Doxygen.
-To view HTML documentation, load `build/docs/doxygen/html/index.html` in your web browser.
+Documentation requires Doxygen, Sphinx, Breathe, and Exhale.
+To view HTML documentation, load `build/docs/doxygen/html/index.html` or `build/docs/sphinx/index.html` in your web browser.
+Doxygen is more complete but Sphinx looks better.
+Sphinx has difficulty with function overloads.
+Sphinx formatting directives appear unformatted in Doxygen.

 Testing
 -------